|The raised boot line with one coat in each colour done on days 1 |

 sea cocks and some work done on the fin before one coat all over.

-Much of the damaged area are now under the boot line.
+Most of the damaged areas are now under the boot line.

 |Working on the transom was a bit of a problem, this did not work|